The United States Constitution guarantees you the following rights, throughout the process:

 If a dismissal or plea bargain cannot be achieved in either a misdemeanor or felony case, then the matter would be set for a jury trial.

-In many misdemeanor cases, if you hire a Criminal Defense Attorney prior to your arraignment you will never have to personally appear in court as your attorney may file a "waiver of defendant's personal presence" under California Penal Code Section 977.
-This helps to alleviate some of the anxiety of the criminal defense process as you will be able to continue your normal activities and routines, while only corresponding directly with your Defense Attorney.
+In many misdemeanor cases, if you hire a Santa Barbara Criminal Defense Attorney prior to your arraignment you will never have to personally appear in court as your attorney may file a "waiver of defendant's personal presence" under California Penal Code Section 977.
+This helps to alleviate some of the anxiety of the criminal defense process as you will be able to continue your normal activities and routines, while only corresponding directly with your Defense Lawyer.

 Misdemeanors vs Felonies in Santa Barbara